Doctor-Vee/daily-timetable-score-sheet/README.md

 This is simply a repo for documenting the percentage completion for the tasks I set out to do daily

 ---
-You use this for quick committing and pushing
 git add . && git commit -m "updateish" && git push

 ---